RLP-199-17 in its

 Right from the day Remington R-199-85 was released, Barere's

-performance of the Liszt Sonata was recognized as the best interpretation
+performance of Liszt's Sonata was recognized as the best interpretation

 that was available on disc.